ivanadr/westem-web-2022/README.md

 :camera_flash: This repo is a snapshot of the project when the founders, Ivana and Nouf left, it in Summer 2022.

-:computer: See the website at: ivanadr.github.io/westem-web-2022/

-:bulb: See how the project grew since I left: https://westem-nyuad.github.io/web/
+:computer: See the project as we left it: https://ivanadr.github.io/westem-web-2022/

 :bellhop_bell: Team (in order of joining)